El Paso, Texas, correspondence.

 “But you know Democrats are against the wall, so what’s your take? ”

-In another policing class, the discussion is established between Sylvia Weaver and the students around the then president, who talks about “ invasion that overflows the Texas border ”.
-While saying that she wants to encourage her students to think for themselves, the teacher places: “But you know Democrats are against the wall, so what’s your take?
-“Kassy will choose to pass her baccalaureate and she will go to study in San Antonio.
+In another course on policing, the discussion is established between Sylvia Weaver and the students around the then president, who speaks of “invasion which goes beyond the Texas border”.
+While saying she wants to push her students to think for themselves, the teacher says: “But you know that the Democrats are against the wall, so what is your opinion? »Kassy will choose to take her baccalaureate and she will go to study in San Antonio.
 There is no official count of the number of high school students who enter the police after participating in these clubs.